Professor Philip Ogden

 Key recent publications:

-- P. E Ogden (in press) 'Universities, competition and academic values' in M. Behar-Touchais, N. Charbit and R. Amaro (eds) A quoi sert la competition?
+- P. E Ogden (2014) 'Universities, competition and academic values' in M. Behar-Touchais, N. Charbit and R. Amaro (eds) A quoi sert la competition?
 (Paris).

 - S. Buzar, A. Haase, R. Hall, A. Steinfuhrer, S. Kabisch and P. E. Ogden (2010) Household structure, migration trends and residential preferences in inner-city Leon, Spain: unpacking the demographies of reurbanisation, Urban Geography, 31, 2, 211-235.